Whitelisting#

 - Approval — A whitelist manager creates an on-chain entry and sets your maximum borrow capacity

 Capacity is the maximum USDC a borrower can have outstanding at once across all their markets.
+It is a protocol-configured operational limit, not a credit rating or an assessment of how much a borrower can safely repay.

 Borrower: Acme Corp